TimvanScherpenzeel/spars/README.md

 ### Decorators

-Contains the `memoize` decorator method.
+Contains some commonly used decorators.

 ### Easings